Marisken Surgery: Treatment, Procedure & Experiences

 - Recurring irritations: Frequent swelling, anal eczema, or small inflammatory phases that impair quality of life.

-What indications and decision criteria support surgical removal?
+Which indications and decision criteria support surgical removal?

-Essential Indications
+Essential indications

-- Persistent excess skin after anal thrombosis that does not regress.
+- Persistent skin excess after anal thrombosis that does not regress.

 - Exclusion of other diseases: It is important that no fissure, abscess, or acute proctitis is present – these must be treated first.